tstavropoulos/TestArduino/README.md

 ###A C++ application to interface with an Arduino.

 TargetPlatform: Windows.
-(Hghly OS-specific COM Port API)
+(Highly OS-specific COM Port API)

 Design in progress on low-latency Arduino-PC communication software.